- Undergraduate Education

-There is no cost to participate in the SURF program.
-Participants receive a $6000 stipend, on-campus housing, and travel.
+There is no cost to participate in the JT-SURF program.
+Participants receive a $800/week stipend ($8,000 for the 10-week program), on-campus housing or housing allowance, and travel.

 No prior research experience nor formal coursework in earth or ocean sciences is required to apply.
 Students who have previously participated in an ocean sciences REU are generally NOT eligible, although some exceptions may apply.
 Please ask if you're interested (email@example.com).

-Participants must be available for the entire program dates, June 20, 2021 through August 20, 2021, and must be available and willing to participate full time (approximate 40 hours/week) in the program.
+Participants must be available for the entire duration of the anticipated program dates, June 17, 2024 through August 23, 2024, and must be available and willing to participate full time (approximately 40 hours/week) in the program.

-SURF fellows will typically spend eight hours a day, Monday - Friday, engaged in their faculty-led research projects.
-In addition to research training, the SURF program provides mentoring and workshops to prepare participants for success in pursuing careers and graduate school in earth and ocean sciences.
-Fellows also attend weekly research seminars, career panels, and give a formal presentation of their results at the SURF Research Symposium at the end of the program.
-The SURF program also includes local field trips and social events.
+JT-SURF fellows will typically spend eight hours a day, Monday - Friday, engaged in their faculty-led research projects.
+In addition to research training, the JT-SURF program provides mentoring and workshops to prepare participants for success in pursuing careers and graduate school in earth and ocean sciences.
+Fellows also attend weekly research seminars, career panels, and give a formal presentation of their results at the JT-SURF Research Symposium at the end of the program.
+The JT-SURF program also includes local field trips and social events.

-Housing is provided for all fellowship recipients in shared apartments on the UC San Diego campus.
-The apartments are furnished and equipped with a kitchen, outdoor patio, dining room, living room and double or single bedrooms.
+Housing is provided for all onsite fellowship recipients in shared apartments on the UC San Diego campus.
+The apartments are furnished and equipped with a kitchen, outdoor patio, dining room, living room and double bedrooms.
 It is highly recommended that Summer Fellows live in the provided housing in order to more fully appreciate their Summer Fellowship experience.
-In special circumstances, a housing allowance can be provided in lieu of on-campus housing.
+In some circumstances, a housing allowance can be provided in lieu of on-campus housing.
 While on campus, students can also take advantage of UC San Diego facilities, such as dining halls, libraries, swimming pools and other recreational amenities.
-COVID-19 statement: We plan to offer on-campus housing in summer 2021.
+A small number of remote participants will be admitted to the program There is no housing allowance for remote participation.
+COVID-19 statement: We plan to offer on-campus housing in summer 2024.
 However, final decisions on housing availability will be made in accordance with campus guidelines closer to the start of the program.
-Reopening of many campus facilities for summer 2021 will also be subject to campus health and safety guidelines.
+Reopening of many campus facilities for summer 2024 will also be subject to campus health and safety guidelines.

 Round trip travel to and from San Diego is provided by the program.
-SURF fellows will work in research labs and facilities at the Scripps Institution of Oceanography, which is located about 1 mile from the UC San Diego campus.
-Courtesy shuttles between main campus and Scripps run every 15 minutes from 6:15 am to 7:15 pm on weekdays.
+JT-SURF fellows will work in research labs and facilities at the Scripps Institution of Oceanography, which is located about 1 mile from the UC San Diego campus.
+Courtesy shuttles between main campus and Scripps run every 30 minutes from 6:30 am to 7:00 pm on weekdays.
 Students can also easily walk or bike between the UC San Diego campus and Scripps.
 Beautiful La Jolla beaches, full-service grocery stores, restaurants, and movie theaters are located within an easy walk or a bus ride from the main UC San Diego campus.
 Students will find it convenient, but not necessary, to have access to a car to enjoy the San Diego region in the evenings and on the weekends.